rivienne8/rivienne8/README.md

 [logo]: https://github.com/rivienne8/rivienne8/blob/main/logoMe2.jpg "Logo"

-After years of advising companies  on leasing issues the time has come to take care of more technical side of me.
+After years of advising companies  on leasing issues the time has come to take care of the more technical side of me.
 Since May 2020
 I have been studying on Full Stack Developer Course by Codecool.pl.
 And I must admit  I&nbsp;&nbsp;    r&nbsp;e&nbsp;a&nbsp;l&nbsp;l&nbsp;y  &nbsp;&nbsp; enjoy that.